Contact Us for a Free Consultation (213) 542-0979

 • if you're talking millions of dollars, most of the time, that case is going to go federal;

-• if on the other hand, you're talking about a small case, less than $10,000 for example, that case will probably be handled at the state level.
+• if, on the other hand, you're talking about a small case, less than $10,000, for example, that case will probably be handled at the state level.

 Defenses for Bank Fraud Charges

 There are several defenses we could use against bank fraud accusations.
-Every case is different, which means our criminal defense lawyers need to closely examine all the details to determine an
+Every case is different, which means our criminal defense lawyers need to examine all the details to determine an closely

-appropriate strategy.
+Appropriate strategy.
 Common defenses to bank fraud include:

 • lack of intent,